Carrots Are Orange

 • Go outside and invite children to gather items with which they wish to build

-• Leave baskets of paper, paperclips, pennies, blocks, straws, any material with which a child may be able to explore and build.
-Perhaps include a control chart of an example of what they can do with these materials.
+• Include a control chart of an example of what they can do with these materials.
 Your goal should be to create an invitation for the children to build whatever they wish.
-Build a bridge out of craft sticks, paper, and toothpicks.
+Build a bridge out of craft sticks, popsicle sticks, a deck of cards, paper, and toothpicks.
+Yes, a bridge can be made from strong paper structures!

 • Plan an excursion to a bridge, either on your own study and define the type of bridge, or perhaps there is a bridge with staff in your area willing to take the children behind the scenes like the Tacoma Narrows Bridge in Washington